Campus Security Information Green Pages Student Handbook

 Access to Campus and Buildings or Facilities

 All entrances to the University campus are closed nightly.
 Once the gates are closed all access to the University is through the Welcome Center, located at the main entrance of the campus at Dolphin Dr. and University Blvd.
 All vehicular, pedestrian and bicycle traffic must stop and check in at the Welcome Center.
 Officers will check all vehicles to ensure a valid University parking decal is displayed and may request to see valid forms of personal Identification prior to allowing a vehicle to proceed onto campus.
 All JU students should carry their issued Dolphin Card at all times.
-The Dolphin Card is the simplest way to confirm identity as a registered student and therefore allowing entry to the campus or residential areas in an expedient fashion.
-Vehicles that do not have a valid parking decal will be required to stop and the driver along with any passengers will be required to present identification and their purpose for visiting.
+The Dolphin Card is the simplest way to confirm identity as a registered student to allow entry into the campus and residential areas in an expedient fashion.
+Vehicles that do not have a valid parking decal will be required to stop.
+The driver and any passengers will be required to present identification and state their purpose for visiting.
 The vehicle may be allowed to proceed once a legitimate purpose has been established (e.g., invited guest of a current student).

 The entrances of the Residence Halls are locked with access restricted to resident students who have been issued the appropriate access instrument (JU Dolphin Card activated as card reader, key, or other type of proximity card) to enable access to their assigned hall and room.

-Access to classrooms, labs, computer rooms, and other areas of the campus after regular hours is by Access List only.
+Access to classrooms, labs, computer rooms, and other areas of the campus after regular hours will be granted according to the Access List only which has been approved and signed by a University official.
 Only those students whose name has been entered on an approved Access List submitted to Campus Security by their professor will be admitted into these areas after hours.
 All students requesting access must present their student ID.
 Access will not be permitted to the aforementioned areas between the hours of 11:00 PM and 8:00 AM.

 The Department of Campus Security provides campus patrols regularly on a 24-hour basis.
 Officers use a combination of means by which to move about the grounds to include; golf carts, bicycles, marked patrol vehicle and by foot.
 The Jacksonville Sheriff’s Office also patrols the campus.
 Sworn deputies with the Jacksonville Sheriff’s Office are employed as well, to remain on campus for regular tours of duty most nights of the week in order to provide an extra level of security.
 They patrol the roadways, parking lots and residential housing areas.
 Residential Life staff members conduct rounds of the residential facilities on a nightly basis.
 On final rounds an officer with Campus Security may accompany ResLife staff members.
 Campus Security Officers, Officers of the Jacksonville Sheriff’s Office, and/or the Jacksonville Fire/Rescue Department are available to respond to emergencies occurring on campus.